 A ventilated roof is not necessary in most climates.
 Model codes allow both vented (cold roof) and non-vented (hot roof) roof assemblies.
 Because SIPs are insulated, conductive loss of heat is avoided, negating the problems usually associated with a non-vented roof.
 If you must ventilate your roof, 2x strips can be attached to the top of the roof and then covered with sheathing to form a vented layer over the SIPs.

 Enercept structures are very air-tight compared to other building methods.
-Generally, a moisture barrier is applied to the exterior of the structure.
+Generally, a WRB, water-resistive barrier is applied to the exterior of the structure.
 Seam tape is provided for all interior panel connections and an air exchanger is strongly recommended.
 These measures will protect your home from moisture, and will create exceptional indoor air quality.

 The Enercept building system has been accepted for use by HUD and is ICC/ICBO approved.
 Enercept SIPs have been third-party tested by independent testing agencies – RADCO and NTA, Inc. Enercept offers a limited lifetime warranty (copies available by request.)